RielJourno/Autofleet---Home-challenge-/README.md

 ![This is an image](https://i.ibb.co/yPcxNqH/Design.png)

-Catching the polygon points and calculating if the car is inside the polygon was the tricky part because it was hard to understand how to hook the drawing from Mapbox.
+Catching the polygon points and calculating if the car is inside the polygon was the tricky part because it was hard to understand how to hook the drawing from Mapbox engine.
 Although I have written the algorithm, It's still not working at the moment My time was up and I still could not find a way out.

+## technology set

+Language I use:
+Node.js, Express.js for Sarver and Back-End.

+HTML, CSS, Boostrap for Front-End.

+React to make the front might be better choices because of the separate refreshing, However, I'm new to React so I decided to stick with the language I know better.